 What are the causes of kidney stones?

-There is no definite and a single cause of kidney stones.
+There is no definite and single cause of kidney stones.
 But there are several factors that may increase the risk of having kidney stones.
 Kidney stones are usually formed when the urine contains higher amounts of crystal-forming substances such as calcium, oxalate and uric acid when compared to the fluid that can dilute them.
 Apart from this, kidney stones are formed when urine lacks the substances that prevent crystals from sticking together.

 How are kidney stones diagnosed?

-When a person is suspected to have kidney stones, the doctor will suggest undergoing following diagnostics tests and procedures:
+When a person is suspected to have kidney stones, the doctor will suggest undergoing the following diagnostics tests and procedures: